Frequently Asked Questions

 The non-interest bearing deposit serves as a security against any penalties and other charges that may be imposed on a forex bureau for non-compliance with the regulatory framework and can be forfeited in case of contravention of the regulations under which the license is issued or failure to pay an assessed penalty.

-Licensed foreign exchange bureaus do not accept deposits from the public.
-They are also prohibited from lending money.
+Licensed foreign exchange bureaus are not authorized to take deposits from the public and are also prohibited from lending money.

 Yes.
-Forex bureaus are permitted to open outlets upon fulfillment of all requirements.
-Where a forex bureau has more than one outlet, it shall designate one of the outlets as its head office.
+Forex bureaus are permitted to open outlets/branches upon fulfillment of all requirements.
+Where a forex bureau has more than one outlet/branch, it shall designate one of the outlets as its head office.